MicrosoftDocs/common-data-model-and-service/entity-reference/standard-entities.md

 People, organizations, and groups |	These entities encompass a rich set of people and organizations that you might interact with, including employees, contractors, donors, volunteers, fans, alumni, and families.
 Purchasing |The Purchasing entities let you create purchasing solutions.
 Sales |The Sales entities let you create end-to-end sales solutions, from tracking leads and opportunities, to following through with contacts, to accepting and delivering orders, to sending invoices.
-Customer service | The Case Management entities manage issues from your customers, including tracking, escalation, and documentation.
+Customer service | The customer service entities manage issues from your customers, including tracking, escalation, and documentation.

 __Note:__ Some information relates to pre-released product which may be substantially modified before it’s commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.